metaplex-foundation/docs/docs/candy-machine-v1/05-cm-errors.md

 # Candy Machine Errors

 :::warning
 Candy Machine v1 has been deprecated.
-Creating a new instance of a v1 Candy Machine is no longer possible.
-Please use [Candy Machine v2](../candy-machine-v2/introduction).
+Creating a new instance of Candy Machine v1 is no longer possible.
+Please use [Candy Machine v2](../candy-machine-v2/introduction) instead.
 :::

 *Below is a list of potential errors you may encounter while operating an instance of a Candy Machine.*